seL4/docs/FrequentlyAskedQuestions.md

 We are actually not convinced that running an RTOS in a VM is necessarily the way to go, although that somewhat depends on your circumstances.
-In general you’ll better off running RT apps in a native seL4 environment.
+In general, you’ll better off running RT apps in a native seL4 environment.

 # What is formal verification?